Vehicle guidelines can be found below.

 - Must be a foot first driving position- No ‘Superman’ or ‘Superwoman’

-It is STEEP and FAST.
-Speeds approach 60km/h
+The track is STEEP and FAST.
+Speeds approach 60km/h.

 Follow the guidelines below and you will pass scrutineering.

-- All drivers must wear a MOTORBIKE helmet (full-face BIKE helmet acceptable)
+- All drivers must wear a safety helmet (preferably a motorbike/full-face bike helmet)

-- CLOTHING – Motorcycle jackets/body armour, heavy overalls, jeans etc, gloves and boots must be worn.
-These must be presented with vehicle at scrutineering the day before.
+- Clothing – Protective clothing must be worn.
+E.g. Motorcycle jackets/body armour, heavy overalls, jeans etc, gloves and boots.
+These must be presented with vehicle at scrutineering the day before

-- The total weight of the vehicle must not exceed 80kg.
-(Driver not included)
+- The total weight of the vehicle must not exceed 80kg

 - No Ride-On mowers